 For more information see The Great British Geography of Internet Use and Engagement

-For further details on any of the featured research please contact Sarah Sheppard firstname.lastname@example.org
+For further details on any of the featured research please contact the CDRC at firstname.lastname@example.org